 - 1. Through a web browser, access the administration server interface.
 (You might have to start the administration server if it is not running). - 2.
-Select the Java tab in the server instance and click JDBC Connection Pools
+Select the Java tab in the server instance and click JDBC Connection Pools o Transaction Isolation set to read-committed

-- 4. In the Add New JDBC Connection Pools page, we've specified the following settings and left the rest unmodified: - o jdbc-simple-pool as the name of the new connection pool. - jdbc:pointbase:server://localhost/sample as database name - o PBPUBLIC as the user name - PBPUBLIC as the password
+- 4. In the Add New JDBC Connection Pools page, we've specified the following settings and left the rest unmodified: - o jdbc-simple-pool as the name of the new connection pool. - o jdbc:pointbase:server://localhost/sample as database name - PBPUBLIC as the user name - PBPUBLIC as the password